ottozastrow/indexAnyFrontend/standlet/docs/docs/scope and definitions/Article 1 - Subject matter and scope.md

 concerned.</p>
    <p class="norm">9.&nbsp;&nbsp;Any device which is intended to
-administer a medicinal product as defined in point&nbsp;2 of Article&nbsp;1 of Directive&nbsp;2001/83/EC shall be governed by this Regulation, without prejudice to the provisions of that Directive&nbsp;and of Regulation&nbsp;(EC)&nbsp;No&nbsp;726/2004 with regard to the medicinal product.</p>
+administer a medicinal product as defined in point&nbsp;2 of [[[[Article&nbsp;1](../scope and definitionsArticle 1 - Subject matter and scope.md)](../scope and definitionsArticle 1 - Subject matter and scope.md)](../scope and definitionsArticle 1 - Subject matter and scope.md)](../scope and definitionsArticle 1 - Subject matter and scope.md) of Directive&nbsp;2001/83/EC shall be governed by this
+Regulation, without prejudice to the provisions of that Directive&nbsp;and of Regulation&nbsp;(EC)&nbsp;No&nbsp;726/2004 with regard to the medicinal product.</p>